Cheater121/stock_signal_tcs_bot/README.md

-This project is a stock price tracker that uses the Tinkoff API and the Telegram Bot API to provide real-time updates on stock prices and send notifications when certain price thresholds are met.
+This project is a stock price tracker that uses the Tinkoff API and the Telegram Bot API to provide real-time updates (once per hour by default) on stock prices and send notifications when certain price thresholds are met.

-Moving Average: 20-50-100-200 days.
-High/low: 1-7-30 days.
+Tracked Indicators: Moving Average: 20-50-100-200 days; High/low interval: 1-7-30 days.

 ## Table of Contents